Cygnus X-3: A variable petaelectronvolt gamma-ray source: LHAASO Observations

-The significance map for $\geq 0.1$~PeV photons detected during the high states of the source is shown in Fig.~\ref{fig:skymap} (panel a).
-The UHE emitter appears point-like, with best-fit coordinates of $\alpha$(J2000)=$308.10^{\circ}\pm0.03^{\circ}_{\rm stat}\pm0.03^{\circ}_{\rm syst}$ and $\delta$(J2000)=$40.92^{\circ}\pm0.02^{\circ}_{\rm stat}\pm0.03^{\circ}_{\rm syst}$, consistent with the position of Cygnus X-3.
+The significance map for $\geq 0.1$~PeV photons detected during the gamma-ray high states of the source is shown in Fig.~\ref{fig:skymap} (panel a).
+The UHE emitter appears point-like, with best-fit coordinates of $\alpha$(J2000)=$308.10^{\circ}\pm0.03^{\circ}_{\rm stat}\pm0.03^{\circ}_{\rm syst}$ and $\delta$(J2000)=$40.92^{\circ}\pm0.02^{\circ}_{\rm stat}\pm0.03^{\circ}_{\rm syst}$, consistent with the position of Cygnus X-3 (J2000 coordinates: $\alpha = 308.1074^{\circ}$, $\delta = 40.9578^{\circ}$ \cite{2004ApJ...600..368M}).
 In the same panel, we show that the other two nearby TeV sources are located approximately $0.5^\circ$ from Cygnus X-3, exceeding KM2A’s angular resolution of $0.24^\circ$ at 0.1 PeV.
 Moreover, these two sources exhibit steep spectra above several tens of TeV (Method A).
 Therefore, the contamination by these two sources is highly reduced above 0.1 PeV.
 This conclusion is further supported by the spatial clustering of five PeV photons within 10 arcminutes of Cygnus X-3 (see Fig. \ref{fig:skymap} and Table 1).
 Notably, two of these events, with reconstructed energies of $E = 3.73 \pm 0.41$~PeV and $3.08 \pm 0.34$~PeV, represent the highest-energy photons ever detected from an astrophysical source.

 Adopting a distance of $9$~kpc\cite{Reid:ApJ:2023}, the observed upper limit for angular extension constrains the physical size of the $\gamma$-ray emitter to be no more than 44 light-years.
 The consideration of variability imposes tighter limits on the source physical size.
 The arrival times of six photons with energies between 0.4 and 1 PeV and five photons above 1~PeV, are marked by blue and red arrows, respectively, in Fig.~\ref{fig:light-curve}.
-Notably, no photons with energies $\geq \, \rm 0.4 \, \rm PeV$ were detected during the quiescent state.
-The observed month-scale variability ($\Delta t\approx3$~months) of the gamma-ray emission suggests a sporadic origin, likely linked to transient jet activity.
+Notably, no photons with energies $\geq \, \rm 0.4 \, \rm PeV$ were detected during the $\gamma$-ray low state.
+The observed month-scale variability ($\Delta t\approx3$~months) of the gamma-ray emission suggests a sporadic origin, likely linked to episodic jet activity.
 This temporal variability imposes a causality-based upper limit on the size of the emission region, constraining it to be within $R \sim c\Delta t \leq 2.3\times10^{17} \, \rm cm$.
 At this spatial scale, the inner jet of Cygnus X-3 is by far the most plausible site for particle acceleration and efficient gamma-ray production, although alternative scenarios cannot be entirely ruled out.